Preparing to Use TraceView

 Before you use TraceView, you need to gather information about event tracing and about the trace provider that you are tracing.
 This topic describes these prerequisites.

 Also, examine Tracedrv (Tracedrv.c), a sample driver instrumented with WPP software tracing.
-The sample is available for download from Windows hardware development samples.
+The Tracedrv sample is available in the Windows driver samples repository on GitHub.
 Build the Tracedrv driver and its engine, Tracectl (Tracectl.c), and then use the driver and engine to experiment with TraceView.

 You should be familiar with the trace provider that you are tracing, and the types of trace messages that it generates.